MarkusSagen/Surmize/README.md

 npm install && npm start
 ```
 6. Go to the address [http://localhost:3000](http://localhost:3000) in a browser
-7. Upload files or texts you want to ask questions about
+7. Upload files or texts you want to ask questions about, example texts can be found [here](https://drive.google.com/open?id=1CF-4AzG5CPdos4coXfRRx7iz-GR-duoK)

 #### Contributers